janis-me/themed/README.md

   </a>
 </p>
 <p align="center" style="font-size: 1.5rem;">
-  @janis.me/<b>themed</b>: SCSS-native themes made simple
+  @janis.me/<b>themed</b>: themes made simple
 </p>
 <br/>

-`@janis.me/themed` is a customizable SCSS utility to add theming to your website as easily and safely as possible.
-It also offers utility methods for javascript/typescript (and react via `@janis.me/react-themed`).
+`@janis.me/themed` is the all-in-one solution for adding themes to your website.
+Easy, feature-rich and safe.
+First-class javascript/typescript support! (and react via `@janis.me/react-themed`).

 > [!WARNING]
-> This is in early development.
+> This is still in development.
 Expect things to break and change before it hits 1.0.0

 **Visit our [Documentation](https://themed.janis.me)**